 A significant portion of our cash and cash equivalents is held by foreign subsidiaries outside of Canada, a large part of which may be subject to withholding taxes upon repatriation under current tax laws.
 Cash and cash equivalents held by subsidiaries, which we do not intend to repatriate in the foreseeable future, are not subject to these withholding taxes.
-We repatriated approximately \$40 million of cash in Q1 2021 from various of our foreign subsidiaries, and remitted related previously-accrued withholding taxes (\$4 million).
-We currently expect to repatriate an aggregate of approximately \$260 million of cash in the foreseeable future from various foreign subsidiaries, and previously recorded anticipated related withholding taxes as deferred income tax liabilities.
+We repatriated approximately \$40 million of cash in 1H 2021 from various of our foreign subsidiaries, and remitted related previously-accrued withholding taxes (\$4 million).
+We currently expect to repatriate an aggregate of approximately \$270 million of cash in the foreseeable future from various foreign subsidiaries, and have recorded anticipated related withholding taxes as deferred income tax liabilities.
 While some of our subsidiaries are subject to local governmental restrictions on the flow of capital into and out of their jurisdictions (including in the form of cash dividends, loans or advances to us), which is required or desirable from time to time to meet our international working capital needs and other business objectives (as described above), these restrictions have not had a material impact on our ability to meet our cash obligations.
-At March 31, 2021, we had approximately \$370 million (December 31, 2020 - \$320 million) of cash and cash equivalents held by foreign subsidiaries outside of Canada that we do not intend to repatriate in the foreseeable future.
+At June 30, 2021, we had approximately \$340 million (December 31, 2020 - \$320 million) of cash and cash equivalents held by foreign subsidiaries outside of Canada that we do not intend to repatriate in the foreseeable future.

 Our capital spending varies each period based on, among other things, the timing of new business wins and forecasted sales levels.
 Based on our current plans, we anticipate capital spending for 2021 to be approximately 1.5% to 2% of revenue, and expect to fund these expenditures from cash on hand and through the financing agreements described below under "Capital Resources."
-Our intended 2021 capital expenditures include the continued expansion of one of our Atrenne facilities to accommodate additional capacity for our defense customers, and to support growth in our CCS segment.
+Our intended 2021 capital expenditures include the continued expansion of one of our Atrenne facilities in the U.S. (Minnesota) to accommodate additional capacity for our defense customers and customers in our other highly-regulated markets, and to support growth in our CCS segment.